swarmintelligencelab/MagTile/README.md

 # MagTile

-This repo contains the hardware and software implementation of the actuation system.
-Additionally, the repo contains a computational implementation of the system on MATLAB.
+This repository contains the hardware and software implementation of the MagTile actuation system.
+Additionally, it includes a computational model of the system implemented in MATLAB.

+## Repository Structure
-A total of 4 subdirectories consolidate the necessary information and code to reconstruct the actuation system.
+The repository is organized into four main subdirectories, each containing the necessary information and code to reconstruct and operate the actuation system.

+### **1. Data**
-- data: The subdirectory contains the raw data used in calibration.
+This subdirectory contains the raw data used for system calibration, ensuring accurate and repeatable actuation behavior.

+### **2. Hardware**
+This subdirectory includes the physical design files and electronic schematics required for building the MagTile system:
-- hardware: The subdirectory contains two folders.
-The first, titled 'cad', contains all the CAD files in STL format describing the 3D printed parts used in the assembly of the actuation system.
-The second folder, titled 'pcb', contains a file with the detailed schematics of describing the design of the PCB used to actuate and control the solenoids.
+- **`cad/`**: Contains all CAD files in STL format, representing the 3D-printed components used in the assembly of the actuation system.
+- **`pcb/`**: Contains detailed schematics outlining the design of the printed circuit board (PCB) used for actuating and controlling the solenoids.

+### **3. Computational Implementation**
-- simulations: The subdirectory contains all the MATLAB files required to run the simulations used in this study, which are demonstrated in the paper.
+This subdirectory contains all the MATLAB codes necessary for the computational implementation of MagTile.
+These scripts allow for the simulation and analysis of the system's behavior and are referenced in the associated research paper.

+### **4. Software Implementation**
-- software_implementation: The subdirectory contains all the scripts necessary to operate the platform, including the Python implementation responsible for tracking and streaming of data, and the Arduino script operating the solenoids.
+This subdirectory includes all scripts required for real-time operation and control of the actuation platform:
+- **Python Scripts**: Responsible for tracking and streaming data.
+- **Arduino Scripts**: Handle the control logic for operating the solenoids.

+## Usage
+1. Navigate to the relevant subdirectory for the required functionality (e.g., computational implementation, hardware design, or software operation).
+2. Run the MATLAB scripts to simulate the system's behavior.
+3. Utilize the Python and Arduino scripts to control the actuation system in real-time.

+For detailed implementation and additional information, refer to the accompanying research paper.